kuddai/blog/_posts/2018-02-10-aligning-datasets.md

 In contrast, take the IRD (`name x income`) and ministry of education datasets (`name x education level`).
 We can stack these two datasets <u>horizontally</u>.
 This means we can construct a `name x income x education level` dataset.
 This requires are to align the two datasets by `name` and then add two columns, one for income and one for education.

-The most useful part about horizontal alignment is that we can now correlate income and education by marginalising out the names.
+The most useful part about horizontal alignment is that we can now correlate income and education by marginalising out the names (summing over them).
 We can construct a `income x education level` dataset!

 ### A graphical representation